V-Squared/V-Squared.github.io/diy/aio/portable-diy-aio.md

 ![](/diy/aio/portable-diy-aio/headset-hook-2.jpg)

 I used the very first Mac which came with a carry grip.
-I have missed the grip every since on all my subsequent computers.
+I have missed the grip ever since on all my subsequent computers.
 This one is placed in the center of gravity with a nice smooth shape to not cut into your fingers.

 __Carrying via Hand Grip__